saphir-travel/documentation/content/developer/howtos/website_themes/theming.rst

    * - Field
      - Description
    * - name
-     - Human-readable name of the module (required)
+     - Human-readable name of the module (required).
    * - description
-     - Extended description for the module, in reStructuredText
+     - Extended description for the module, in reStructuredText.
    * - category
-     - Classification category within Odoo
+     - Classification category within Odoo.
    * - version
-     - Odoo version this module is addressing
+     - Odoo version this module is addressing.
    * - author
-     - Name of the module author
+     - Name of the module author.
    * - license
-     - Distribution license for the module
+     - Distribution license for the module.
    * - depends
-     - Odoo modules which must be loaded before this one, either because this module uses features they create or because it alters resources they define
+     - Odoo modules which must be loaded before this one, either because this module uses features they create or because it alters resources they define.
    * - data
-     - List of XML files
+     - List of XML files.
    * - assets
-     - List of SCSS and JS files
+     - List of SCSS and JS files.

 .. note::
    To create a website theme, you only need to install the Odoo Website app.
 If you need other apps